LeandroSWR/InterviewTask/README.md

 for the project but seeing I'll only have 3 interactables I decided to create an outline sprite in Photoshop making the hole process easier.

+When starting to code the mouse interactions I wanted to first change the way interactables work to be able to display the interaction buttons and display the outline.
+For this I changed the `IInteractable` interface to support 2 more methods `OutlineInteractable()` and `RemoveInteractableOutline()` both these methods start a coroutine that can Fade In/Out the outline sprite.
+Having done this I had to go back and restructure the code on the `PlayerInteraction` script to be able to call for the outline Fade In/Out.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.